Lilium adds $35M from Baillie Gifford at a $1B+ valuation for its electric aircraft taxi service – TechCrunch

 While most air travel continues to be ground to a halt, a German startup working on what it hopes will be a major breakthrough in flying has raised more funds to continue building its service.
 Lilium, which is designing an all-electric vertical take-off and landing aircraft that it plans to build into a taxi-style fleet to ferry passengers within and between cities, has picked up an additional $35 million in funding.

-The capital is an extension to a $240 million round Lilium announced just in March of this year, and notably brings in a new, high profile investor to the startup’s cap table: Baillie Gifford, the storied Scottish VC that has backed the likes of Tesla and SpaceX, Spotify, and Airbnb, among others.
+The capital is an extension to a $240 million round Lilium announced just in March of this year, and notably brings in a new, high-profile investor to the startup’s cap table: Baillie Gifford, the storied Scottish VC that has backed the likes of Tesla and SpaceX, Spotify and Airbnb, among others.
 (As we reported in March, the previous $240 million came from existing investors, which include the likes of Tencent, Atomico, Freigeist and LGT.)

 Dr Remo Gerber, Lilium’s chief commercial officer, confirmed in an interview that Lilium is in talks to add more to the round.
 That would be in line with what sources told us last year, when we reported that Lilium was looking to raise more like $400 million-plus.

-So far, it brings the total raised by Lilium to over $375 million, at a valuation that sources very close to the company confirm is now over $1 billion, making it one of the most highly capitalised, and most valuable, of the next-generation aviation hopefuls.
+So far, it brings the total raised by Lilium to more than $375 million, at a valuation that sources very close to the company confirm is now over $1 billion, making it one of the most highly capitalised, and most valuable, of the next-generation aviation hopefuls.

 The extra funding is coming at a key time for Lilium, which is playing a long game but also facing a number of immediate-term challenges.

-After a technical stumble earlier this year that saw an older prototype of the company’s burst into flames while some maintenance was being carried out, leading to a pause while the company figured out what happened, Gerber says that the company remains on track for its first commercial services.
+After a technical stumble earlier this year that saw an older prototype burst into flames while some maintenance was being carried out, leading to a pause while the company figured out what happened, Gerber says the company remains on track for its first commercial services.
 But those will not be for another five years, in 2025.
 (The plan is for these to be flown by humans, with autonomous “flying vehicles” coming online about a decade later.)

 In the meantime, many are bracing themselves for a big hit to the global economy as a result of the coronavirus pandemic, which is slowing down or halting altogether a number of industries, including three key ones that Lilium touches: aviation, manufacturing and travel.